Lucy Wheelock

-Lucy Wheelock (February 1, 1857 – October 1, 1946) was an American early childhood education pioneer within the American kindergarten movement.
+Lucy Wheelock (February 1, 1857 – October 1, 1946) was an American early childhood education pioneer in the American kindergarten movement.
 She began her career by teaching the kindergarten program at Chauncy-Hall School (1879–89).
 Wheelock was the founder and head of Wheelock Kindergarten Training School, which later became Wheelock College in Boston, Massachusetts, and is now the namesake of Boston University's college of education BU Wheelock.
-She wrote, lectured, and translated on subjects related to education.
+She was a writer, lecturer, and translator in the field of education.

 Early life and education

 Lucy Wheelock was born in Cambridge, Vermont, February 1, 1857.
 Her parents included Edwin and Laura (Pierce) Wheelock, and five siblings.
 Her father, a descendant of John Adams, had been a pastor for many years in Cambridge.

 Wheelock's education began under the care of her mother.
 She was a student at the Underhill Academy in Vermont, and the public high school in Reading, Massachusetts, from which she graduated in 1874.
 In preparation for entry to Wellesley College, she studied at Chauncy-Hall School, in Boston, where she became an excellent classical and German scholar, and a writer of both prose and verse.
 Towards the close of her course in that school, she was drawn towards the education of very young children according to the kindergarten system, and abandoned her plans for Wellesley.
 Instead, she took a thorough course of instruction at the Kindergarten Training School conducted by Ella Frances Snelling Hatch, receiving her diploma in 1879 from Elizabeth Peabody.
 She continued her studies in Europe under Johann Heinrich Pestalozzi and Maria Montessori.